stella-cervini/DataManagementAndVisualization/README.md

 + [Ansa's news feed](https://en.wikipedia.org/wiki/Agenzia_Nazionale_Stampa_Associata)

 The project was divided in two parts:
-1. Data Management part: it concernes the collection, storage and merging of the data (done in Python).
+1. **Data Management part**: it concernes the collection, storage and merging of the data (done in Python).
 The output from this phase was then used as input the Data Visualization part;
-2. Data Visualization part: it was relative to the analysis and visualization of the data.
+2. **Data Visualization part**: it was relative to the analysis and visualization of the data.
 This aspects were developed in Tableau and the final outcome can be found al this [link](https://public.tableau.com/app/profile/daniel1868/viz/DataVisualizationProject_16733838878890/InfluencerNews?publish=yes).

 Detailed descpriptions of the processes and choices made through the development can be found in the reports. <br>
 The project was developed by me, @simone-mattia and @danielmontalbano.